kitlab-io/micropython/README.md

 >> from jemwifi import *
 >> wifi = setup_wifi(name="JemWifi") # can use any name you want
 ```
 - Open your Wifi network and look for 'JemWifi' then connect
 - Now go back to Atom IDE and click 'Connect'
    + select '192.168.4.1'
+   + If you don't see an IP Address option restart Atom
 - Now you can talk to JEM over Wifi and don't need USB cable
 - To keep this setting after reset, put the following code in main.py
 ```python